 Make your dream of working with elephants into a reality in one of the most beautiful countries in the world.
-Help to promote the protection and survival of the endangered Asian elephant in Sri Lanka’s jungles and plains.
-Becoming part of an important initiative to help elephants and communities live together, you will experience the incredible privilege of working with these gentle giants.
+Become part of an essential initiative to help elephants and communities live alongside each other, preserving the endangered Asian elephant for generations to come.

 Duration: 1 – 12 weeks